Interpret your analysis, part 2: Advanced features

 interpret_event_seg_2-8.png

-Using cumulative sum with uniques will generate a count of unique users for each data point, with duplicates removed.
+Using cumulative sum with uniques generate a count of unique users for each data point, with duplicates removed.

 For example: